Next: Using pragma foreign_export for C, Previous: Using pragma foreign_export_enum for C, Up: Interfacing with C [Contents]

 defined using a ‘pragma foreign_proc’ declaration

-whose body contains a return
+whose body contains a return statement is undefined.

 Next: Using pragma foreign_export for C, Previous: Using pragma foreign_export_enum for C, Up: Interfacing with C [Contents]